top of page

 Prospective staff and campers with learning, mental health, and/or physical disabilities have the same rights to attend summer camp as their non-disabled peers, and cannot be denied admission due to their disability.
 The Americans with Disabilities Act requires that summer camps must provide reasonable modifications of policies, practices, and procedures when necessary to enable individuals with disabilities to participate fully in camp programs.
 You may see this referred to as “reasonable” or “readily achievable” accommodations throughout the application process.
 Parents cannot be required to pay the cost of reasonable modifications necessary for their child to participate.
 Staff are also not expected to cover the cost of readily available accommodations.

 Please note that while our hope and goal is to accommodate all people, Camp Lilac remains a small nonprofit.
-Limiting factors, such as host camp facilities, financial resources, or available medical support may practically limit our ability to accommodate all potential campers or staff members.
+Limiting factors, such as host camp facilities, financial resources, or available medical support may practically limit our ability to adequately accommodate all potential campers or staff members.

 Accessibility-Minded Policies & Procedures